 When it’s gone, it’s gone.
 And it will never be the same, no matter what you do.
 And this, in a real psychological sense, destroys a small piece of you.
 A piece that must eventually be rebuilt.

 This question never made sense to me.
-For one, if there was a tried-and-true way to get an ex back, then no one would ever break up or divorce.
+For one, if there was a tried-and-true way to get an ex back, we would have a) figured it out a long time ago and b) break up or divorce would not exist.
 The world would be flooded with happily married couples.
 And I’d probably be out of a job.

 When I think of all of the happy couples I know, you know how many of them say, “Oh, he was a total piece of shit, but then he apologized and bought me cake and flowers and now we’re happily married”?